 Groups also spoke of playing different strategic roles to create the most effective partnerships to drive schemes forward.
-Colleagues at Sussex Community Rail Partnership said that

-That's the richness of community rail partnerships, the fact that they're not doing the same things.
-You can learn from each other. due to the vast and varied nature of their area - more than 90 stations over seven lines - it was vital for the organisation to be able to support local groups with different needs.
+Colleagues at Sussex Community Rail Partnership said that due to the vast and varied nature of their area - more than 90 stations over seven lines - it was vital for the organisation to be able to support local groups with different needs.
 It was said that while some older and more-established station adoption groups tended to focus on more traditional activity such as station gardening and maintenance, newer groups tended to be linked to existing community or civic groups, using stations as sites to deliver and extend their activities, focusing more on social inclusion and community development.